codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 ## Basics of While Loops

-While loops, unlike for loops, execute the target statement as long as the condition is true.
+While loops, unlike for loops, execute the target statement as long as the given condition is true.

 A while loop is usually formatted like:
 ```
 while(condition)
 {
-    // code to iterate
+    // code to execute
 }
 ```